Ålesund: Air

 The town's airport, Ålesund Airport, Vigra, has several daily flights to/from Oslo, Bergen, Trondheim, and Copenhagen.
 In November 2012 KLM announced it would fly to Ålesund 5 days a week from Amsterdam starting in April 2013.

 Bus

 There are 18 local bus lines (including one night bus line) and 9 express bus lines operated by FRAM and Skyss going through the town.

 Sport

 The local football team, Aalesunds FK (Aalesunds Fotballklubb), was founded in 1914.
 The team played in the Norwegian top flight for the first time in the 2003 season.
 The club won its first Norwegian Cup in 2009 and won again in 2011.
 They played their home matches at Kråmyra Stadium until the 2005 season, when they relocated to the new Color Line Stadium, located approximately 1 km outside the town centre.
 AaFK's supporter club is called "Stormen" and has about 2,000 members.

+Climate

+Ålesund has a temperate oceanic climate (Cfb in the Köppen classification), with windy, wet and mild winters, a small diurnal temperature variation and a large seasonal lag because of its proximity to the Norwegian sea.
+The winters in Ålesund are slightly drier than places close by on the mainland, such as Sykkylven, which experience more orographic precipiation from the surrounding mountains.